AS SEEN ON

 Cons

-• Offers are typically below retail value due to the property’s condition
+• Offers are typically below full retail value

 Best for